Steven Cerra, copyright protected; all rights reserved.

 , Utrecht , asked Rein to do a series of four, lecture and musical programs under the banner: “Stoomcursus Bebop,” which I think translates to something like a “Crash Course in Bebop.”
 Holland

 Here again, prominent American Jazz musicians were highlighted in Vredenburg's unamplified setting as well as Dutch Jazz performers.

 Rein is “not pianists oriented,” although he is a fan of certain pianists such as Bud Powell – “all modern piano Jazz comes from him” - Barry Harris, Wynton Kelly and Hampton Hawes.
 He prefers “… listening to horn players,” and this is certainly reflects in his playing, particularly in his phrasing.

 Among today’s young players, he is a fan of Eric Alexander, James Carter and Joshua Redman.

 As he approaches his seventieth birthday, Rein de Graaff continues on as “the keeper of the flame in Dutch Jazz;” an exponent of bebop, hard bop and straight-ahead Jazz.

-Here are two samplings of Rein’s work with a video tribute to him that has as its soundtrack Parker 51, a cut from the Bimhuis CD with tenor saxophonists Pete Christlieb and Ferdinand Povel and a video tribute to the music of Gigi Gryce that features Rein along with John Marshall on trumpet and Herb Geller on alto saxophone on Gigi’s Minority..
-On the music to both videos, Rein and the horn players are joined by Marius Beets on bass and Eric Ineke on drums.
+You can samplings Rein’s work in a video tribute to the music of Gigi Gryce that features Rein along with John Marshall on trumpet and Herb Geller on alto saxophone on Gigi’s Minority..
+On the video, Rein and the horn players are joined by Marius Beets on bass and Eric Ineke on drums.